dssheth/bash-scripting-2025/notes/06_options_and_variables/notes_06.md

 howmany=${2:-10}
 sort -nr $filename | head -$howmany
 ```
-- he actual syntax for the script, where N=10 as default
+- The actual syntax for the script, where N=10 as default
 ```bash
 highest filename [N]
 ```